Credit Scores: Important for Approval, Rate, and Loan Options

 - DTI flexibility depends on credit strength and loan type

-Assets, Reserves, and Cash to Close
+Assets, Reserves, and Cash to Close: What You May Need Available

 Assets show lenders that you can cover the down payment, closing costs, and still have financial stability after closing.
+If you’re still deciding how much to put down, our down payment decision tool may help you compare your options.

 - Checking, savings, and investment accounts